open-pisciculture/open-source-fish-farming-prototypes/data-buoy-node/README.md

 ## Instructions

 Before assembling the data buoy, make sure to follow the initial instructions for setting up a LoRaWAN gateway and end device available [here](https://github.com/open-pisciculture/open-source-fish-farming-prototypes/tree/main/general).
 Live data can be monitored through the console in The Things Network if everything is working correctly.
+The breakout board used for the RFM95W module is also included in this repository.
+Refer to [this section](https://github.com/open-pisciculture/open-source-fish-farming-prototypes/tree/main/rfm95w-breakout) for the breakout board hardware files.

 Edit the following in the main.c file:
 - Specify the sampling period in the SLEEP_SECONDS constant in seconds